 Congratulations!
-Welcome to the proud and friendly Grady-White "family".
+Welcome to the Grady-White "family" of proud and friendly boat owners.

-The Grady-White that you have purchased is the finest, safest, strongest boat that money can buy.
-All of us at Grady-White wish you many happy and carefree hours of boating in your Grady-White.
-Your boat was constructed by dedicated craftsmen in the most modern boat building facility in the United States
+The Grady-White you have purchased is the strongest, safest, and highest quality boat you can buy.
+It was built by dedicated craftsmen in the most modern boat-building facility in the United States.
+All of us at Grady-White Boats wish you many happy, carefree hours of boating in your

+Grady-White.

-Your Grady-White boat meets or exceeds every safety standard of the U.S. Coast Guard and the National Marine Manufacturers Association's BIA Certification Program.
-Boating safety however, depends on the operation, maintenance and care of your boat.
-So a great deal of time and thought has gone into preparing this owner's manual.
-It includes precautions, facts and tips that will help make your boating safe, enjoyable and carefree.
-Study this manual carefully!
+Your Grady-White boat meets or exceeds every safety standard of the U.S. Coast Guard and the National Marine Manufacturers Association's NMMA Certification Program.
+Your Grady-White's safety and seaworthiness, however, depends on your operation, maintenance and care of your boat.
+That's why we have put a great deal of time and thought into this owner's manual.
+It includes the precautions, facts and tips that will help make your boating safe and enjoyable.
+Please study this manual thoroughly!

-My personal thanks to you for choosing Grady-White.
-All of us at the factory and your Grady-White dealer will do everything possible to merit your confidence in Grady-White Boats.
-Happy boating!
+My thanks to you for choosing Grady-White.
+All of us here at the factory are dedicated toward meriting your confidence in Grady-White Boats.